-This informational document provides guidance for local candidate committees to help ensure compliance with C&GC Code sections 1.114 and 1.126.
-Please refer to the Guide for City Candidates for detailed information on contribution restrictions outlined in sections 1.114 and 1.126.
+This information provides guidance for local candidate committees to help ensure compliance with C&GC Code sections 1.114, 1.126 and 1.127.
+Please refer to the Guide for City Candidates for detailed information on contribution restrictions outlined in sections 1.114, 1.126 and 1.127.
 At a minimum, to ensure that contributions to candidates do not violate the C&GC Code, the Ethics Commission recommends that candidate committees take the steps listed below.
-Please note, this is not an exclusive list of questions that a committee should consider in conducting its due diligence; nor does compliance with the factors listed below provide immunity from liability for violations of the law.
+Please note that this is not an exclusive list of questions that a committee should consider in conducting its due diligence; nor does compliance with the factors listed below provide immunity from liability for violations of the law.
 Please also note that there are other provisions of the law that govern your receipt of campaign contributions.
 If you have questions regarding a particular transaction, please contact the Ethics Commission at (415) 252-3100.

 A. Ask the Following Questions Regarding Each Contribution: